 Apartments for rent in Chicago are surprisingly affordable.
 Despite being the third-largest city in the country, Chicago’s rental market is the thirteenth most expensive.
 Until last year, it was in the top ten, meaning prices are steadily falling.
 As things stand, the average monthly rental price for Chicago apartments is around $1,000.

 For the best selection of Chicago apartments for rent, look no further than Nestpick.
 Once you’re settled in your sweet home Chicago, the only thing you’ll to worry about is the Midwestern winter!
+On Nestpick you can also search prices for rooms for rent in Chicago, studio apartments and Student Accommodation in Chicago

 For working expats and professionals who are in town for a short business trip, apartment hotels and serviced apartments in Chicago provide all the flexibility you need.
 Apartment hotels in Chicago typically come equipped with hotel-like amenities such as room service, maid service and WiFi - providing a comfortable, hassle-free stay in the city.